 The Architecture of Abu Serga Church

 One of the most important landmarks in this church is the cave where the holy family hid during their journey through Egypt.
 The cave contains a nave, two aisles, a domed ceiling, and a baptistery.
-On the first of June, each year, the Christian community celebrates the arrival of the holy family in the cave of the church of St. Sergio, where you can check our Egypt tour packages that provide a wide variety of Egypt tours.
+On the first of June, each year, the Christian community celebrates the arrival of the holy family in the cave of the church of St. Sergio.

 Tours to Abu Serga Church

 Abu Serga church is one of the most famous Cairo tourist attractions, so you can check our Cairo day tours if you are already in Cairo to enjoy a tour to the church with an Egyptologist tour guide.
 You can also check our wide variety of Egypt private tours and Nile Cruises to enjoy everything Egypt has to offer from the Pyramids, Churches, Temples, and tombs to the unique atmosphere of the red sea resorts.[/caption]